 This means papers or articles that satisfy external or peer review requirements of the scholarly journal or conference proceedings prior to publication.

-Sometimes called scholarly outputs, these are articles, papers, books and chapters written by researchers and scholars in their discipline.
-They are often peer-reviewed.
+Sometimes called scholarly outputs, these are articles, papers, books, chapters, reports and non-traditional research outputs written by researchers and scholars in their discipline.
+They are usually peer-reviewed.

 A database of research funders' policies on open access.
 This is a collaboratively maintained service and a good starting point, however you should always refer to the agreement for your research project.